RobotrekTT/Qualifiers/README.txt

 3) Please make sure you follow the pattern given in the model repo.
 Deviations from which may result to disqualification.

+4) Please make sure you go through the rulebook before going forward.

-4) Get to know the points associated to each question below
+5) Get to know the points associated to each question below

 Q1: Competitive Programming.
 Difficulty: Hard.
 Points: 30